kyberdrb/CLionProjects/signal_handling_multithreaded_concurrent_environment_stopping_child_threads/README.md

 Stopping child threads with infinite loop safely

+## Note
+If a terminal application has global pointers to dynamically allocated memory and does not handle signals such as Ctrl+C [SIGINT], SIGTERM (the default signal for the 'kill' command), SIGQUIT (like SIGINT, but generates a coredump), or SIGABRT, then the destructors for these variables/classes will not be called, even if destructors are defined for these types/classes.

+## TODOs

-TODO implement signal handling for Windows platform
+- implement signal handling for Windows platform

 ## Sources